badbatch/cachemap/README.md

 ## Documentation

-Please read the documentation on the cachemap [github pages](https://bad-batch.github.io/cachemap).
+Additional documentation can be found on the Cachemap [github pages](https://bad-batch.github.io/cachemap).

-## Debugging

-Compile/run cachemap with the `DEBUG` environment variable set to `'true'` to log information to the console about each cache entry that is added.

 ## Web worker interface

-You can run cachemap in a web worker by using `WorkerCachemap` as the cachemap interface in your bundle on the main thread and `{ worker-cachemap.worker: ./node_modules/cachemap/lib/browser/worker.js }` as the entry point for your bundle on the worker thread.
+You can run Cachemap in a web worker by using `WorkerCachemap` as the Cachemap interface in your bundle on the main thread and `{ worker-cachemap.worker: ./node_modules/cachemap/lib/browser/worker.js }` as the entry point for your bundle on the worker thread.